 They focus on innovative solutions to social and political challenges on both sides of the Atlantic.
 What does job training look like in the United States?
 Can the German dual education system also be applied in the States?
 What do Mexican immigrants in Chicago have in common with Syrian refugees in Hamburg?

 The members of the Group, who work together for two years, co-create their agenda.
-They themselves drive the process and organize the conceptualization, planning, and execution of concrete projects.
 The goal is to gain a better understanding of common challenges, identify sustainable solutions, and revitalize the transatlantic partnership.
+One of the projects that emerged during this process is Connected Cities.
+It aim to complement the institutional dimension of an existing city partnership between Chicago and Hamburg by establishing and expanding civil society networks.

 The BMW Foundation Herbert Quandt started the initiative in 2015 together with the Robert Bosch Foundation, the Chicago Council on Global Affairs, and the Atlantic Council.
 Every two years, the membership of the Transatlantic Core Group changes: The old team becomes part of the wider BMW Foundation Responsible Leaders Network and continues to pursue the projects they have initiated.
 The new team develops new ideas for concrete cooperation.